MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-createiconfromresourceex.md

 Do not use <b>LR_SHARED</b> for icons or cursors that have non-standard sizes, that may change after loading, or that are loaded from a file.

-When loading a system icon or cursor, you must use <b>LR_SHARED</b> or the function will fail to load the resource.

 </td>
 </tr>
 </table>